National surveillance of HPV vaccination programme

 2. Side effects

 All vaccines in the Childhood Immunisation Programme are carefully monitored to identify any unwanted effects.
 Serious and / or unexpected events are reported to the Norwegian Institute of Public Health and are reviewed in collaboration with the Norwegian Medicines Agency.
 Norway also participates in a European collaboration for surveillance of unwanted effects after vaccination and reports any unwanted and suspected side effects in Norway to the European network.
+In addition, studies are being done to investigate whether there is a possible association between HPV vaccination and possible side effects.

 3. Vaccine efficacy